briannnelson/briannnelson/README.md

   # I'm Brian Nelson

-### A Front End Software Engineer specializing in JavaScript technologies including React, TypeScript, Next.js, and Vite.js.
+### A Front End Developer with a focus on JavaScript technologies including React, TypeScript, Next.js and Vite.js.
 </div>

 * 🌎  Based in Fort Lauderdale, FL